LogtalkDotOrg/logtalk3/scripts/NOTES.md

 - `logtalk_tester.sh`
-	shell script for automating running unit tests e.g. in the `examples` and `tests` directories; it assumes that the tests are to be found in the sub-directories and in the sub-sub-directories of the current directory and that the loader files for unit tests in each directory are named `tester.lgt`; besides test results, this script also reports compilation warnings and errors (please note that, depending on the tests and on the compilation mode, these warnings and errors might be expected); know issue: the output of some of the multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals; you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from <http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and `$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable
+	shell script for automating running unit tests e.g. in the `examples` and `tests` directories; it recurses through all sub-directories of the current directory looking for either `tester.lgt` or `tester.logtalk` files;
+	besides test results, this script also reports compilation warnings and errors (please note that, depending on the tests and on the compilation mode, these warnings and errors might be expected);
+	know issue: the output of some of the multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
+	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from
+	<http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and
+	`$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable

 - `logtalk_version_select.sh`
 	shell script for switching between installed Logtalk versions for POSIX